History of Sega in Brazil

 This teeny-tiny article needs some work.
 You can help us by expanding it.

-Tectoy company quickly stroke a deal to become the exclusive representative of Sega .
-In the coming years they would release all of Sega's game machines, from the Master System to the Dreamcast.
+Tectoy quickly stroke a deal to become the exclusive representative of Sega Enteprises.
+In the upcoming years, they would release nearly all of Sega's game machines, from the Master System up to Dreamcast.

-The first contact with Sega was in 1988 when Tectoy produced the Zillion pistol, but Sega did not authorize the Brazilian company to sell its products.
+The first contact with Sega was in 1988 when Tectoy produced the Zillion pistol, but Sega Enteprises did not authorize the company to sell the toy.
 This changed in 1989 when Tectoy started selling the Sega Master System.

-Tectoy distributed all consoles from Master System to Dreamcast in Brazil and took special care of two most popular systems - Master System and Mega Drive, which resulted in extending it's lifespan by creating new budles and developing new games like Férias Frustradas do Pica-Pau, Duke Nukem 3D (Mega Drive) or Show do Milhão.
-After Dreamcast, they still have distributed new versions of 8-bit and 16-bit Sega systems in Brazil.
+Tectoy distributed all consoles from Master System to Dreamcast in Brazil and took special care of two most popular systems - Master System and Mega Drive, which resulted in extending its lifespan by creating new bundles and developing new games like Férias Frustradas do Pica-Pau, Duke Nukem 3D and Show do Milhão.
+After the discontinuation of the Dreamcast, they still have distributed new versions of 8-bit and 16-bit Sega systems in Brazil, with the Mega Drive being discontinued in 2023 and the Master System being sold to this very day.

 In 2007, Synergex became a representative of Sega[2][3] and distributed titles until 2012.
 At the same time, NC Games also distributed Sega games[4] and in 2011-2012, after Synergex left, it was the only publisher of games in Brazil.[5]
 In 2012, Epic Play became a representative of Sega[6] and NC Games acted as a distributor until 2019.